nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2017-12-03-single-variable.md

 ## 5. Use the trained model

 Technically, using the trained model is the easiest part of machine learning: with the best parameters \\(a\\) and \\(b\\), you can simply plug new age values into \\(x\\) to predict new homicide rates.
 However, trusting that these predictions are correct is another matter entirely.
-Later in this book we can look at various statistical techniques that can help determine how much we can trust a trained model, but for now consider some oddities with our trained homicide rate model.
+Later in this guide we can look at various statistical techniques that can help determine how much we can trust a trained model, but for now consider some oddities with our trained homicide rate model.

 One rather weird thing is that it accepts negative ages: according to the model, 1083 people who are -5 years old die from homicide every year in the US.
 Now, clearly this makes no sense since people don't have negative ages.
 So perhaps we should only let the model be valid for people with positives ages.
 Ok, so then 980 people who are 1 year old die from homicide every year.
 While this isn't impossible, it does seem pretty high compared to the known data of 652 for 21 year olds.
 It might seem possible (likely even) that fewer homicides occur for 1 year olds than 21 year olds: but we don't have the data for that, and even if we did, our model could not predict it correctly since it only models straight lines.
 Without more data, we have no basis to conclude that the number of \\(1\\) year old homicides is even close to 980.